Updated On

 Credit: Canva

-Removing the bats’ food source is essential, as this discourages them from attempting to reside in your home.
+Removing the bats’ food source is essential, as this discourages them from trying to stay in your home.
 Most North American species of bats eat insects like mosquitos, beetles, and moths.

 Certain plants naturally repel mosquitos, like rosemary plants or marigold flowers.
 You can also use a natural or chemical insecticide spray to reduce the insect population, but be sure it’s safe for small mammals.
 If you have a fruit garden or fruit tree in your yard, use a net to prevent the bats from eating the fruit.